solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 single availability zone and across multiple availability zones.
-Flexible servers also provide better cost optimization controls with the ability to stop/start your server and a burstable compute tier ideal for workloads that don't need full compute capacity continuously.
+Flexible servers also provide better cost optimization controls with the ability to stop/start your server and a burstable compute tier ideal for workloads that do not need full compute capacity continuously.

 ![Alt text]